bdiamand/Delegate/README.md

 As of the time of this comment, Delegate is the fastest of the implementations.
 It occupies 8 bytes plus capture size on 32-bit systems, and 8 additional bytes on 64-bit systems.

-There are two variants, one for capturing non-movable objects (the 99% case) and one for capturing non-copyable objects (the 1% case).
+There are two variants, one for capturing copyable objects (the 99% case) and one for capturing non-copyable objects (the 1% case).

 It depends on https://github.com/catchorg/Catch2 only for the unit tests; the delegate.h file can be included and compiled by any compliant C++14 compiler.